 Robyn Lupo lives in Southwestern Ontario with her not-that-kind-of-doctor partner and three cats.
 She enjoys tiny things, and has wrangled flash for Women Destroy Science Fiction! as well as selected poetry for Queers Destroy Horror!
 She aspires to one day write many things.

 Laurel Amberdine was raised by cats in the suburbs of Chicago.
 She’s good at naps, begging for food, and turning ordinary objects into toys.
 She currently lives in San Francisco where she writes science fiction and fantasy and works for Locus Magazine.
 Her YA fantasy novel Luminator is forthcoming from Reuts Publishing in 2017.
 Find her on Twitter at @amberdine.

 Jude Griffin is an envirogeek, writer, and photographer.
 She has trained llamas at the Bronx Zoo; was a volunteer EMT, firefighter, and HAZMAT responder; worked as a guide and translator for journalists covering combat in Central America; lived in a haunted village in Thailand; ran an international frog monitoring network; and loves happy endings.
 Bonus points for frolicking dogs and kisses backlit by a shimmering full moon.

 Andrew Liptak is a freelance writer and historian from Vermont.
 He is a 2014 graduate of the Launch Pad Astronomy Workshop, and has written for such places as Armchair General, io9, Kirkus Reviews, Lightspeed Magazine, and others.
 He can be found over at www.andrewliptak.com and at @AndrewLiptak on Twitter.
-His first book, War Stories: New Military Science Fiction is now out from Apex Publications, and his next, The Future Machine: The Writers, Editors and Readers who Build Science Fiction is forthcoming from Jurassic London in 2015.
+His first book, War Stories: New Military Science Fiction is now out from Apex Publications, and his next, The Future Machine: The Writers, Editors and Readers who Build Science Fiction is forthcoming from Jurassic London.